 One of the best Corfu Town activities is to set sail on the Ionian Sea.
 There are several boat trips from Corfu Old Town – and we are highlighting a few of the best.

-Sunset Cruise Boat Trips Corfu Town
+Sunset Cruise Boat Trips from Corfu Town

 Hop aboard a wooden ship to cruise around Corfu at sunset.
 The 2-hour boat journey features cocktails, snacks and music.
 Get the details!